Prospect of dual ECB deposit charges sends short-term rates to new lows

 By Marius Zaharia

-LONDON Nov 26 Short-term euro zone interest rates fell to record lows on Thursday as markets interpreted a European Central Bank debate about two-tier deposit rates as signalling an aggressive cut was coming.
+LONDON Nov 26 Short-term euro zone interest rates fell to record lows on Thursday as markets interpreted a European Central Bank debate about two-tier deposit rates as signalling an aggressive cut was on the cards.

 Overnight bank-to-bank Eonia lending rates dated for the ECB's Dec.
-3 meeting fell below minus 0.28 percent, reflecting expectations the bank would cut the deposit rate as low as minus 0.35 percent, from the current minus 0.20 percent.
+3 meeting fell below minus 0.28 percent, reflecting expectations the bank could cut the deposit rate to as low as minus 0.35 percent, from the current minus 0.20 percent.

-But the Eonia pricing could also imply the market expects a two-tier deposit rate of minus 0.20 percent and minus 0.50 percent, some analysts said.
+But the Eonia pricing could also imply the market expects a two-tier deposit rate of minus 0.20 percent and minus 0.50 percent, some analysts say.

 Euro zone central bank officials told Reuters the ECB was considering a split-level deposit rate based on the amount of cash banks deposit with the ECB.